 If you have a general query about the NCH Code of Conduct, Performance and Ethics, then please contact the Ethics Director.

-Please note also that NCH members will display the NCH Seal of Approval showing the current date on their website (see here for details).
+Please note also that NCH members will display the NCH Seal of Approval (see here for details).
 Use of the NCH logo does not indicate endorsement by the NCH and we would appreciate details of any site which you think is using it for this purpose.

 NCH Standards Enquiry Procedure